About the course

 Study and support

-A variety of teaching and learning methods are employed including, lectures, seminars, case studies, interactive workshops, discussions, business simulations and group activities.
+Teaching and learning methods are centred around interative workshops which are highly participative in nature and will employ case studies, interactive workshops, discussions, business simulations and group activities.

 In order to make your assessment relevant to the skills and knowledge needed as a manager a variety of methods are used throughout the course, including presentations, group work, management reports, and examinations.